Spencer Fane LLP Logo

 Of Counsel

-F 602.333.5431
+P 303.839.3753 | F 602.333.5431

-Frank Crociata helps clients navigate the intricacies of state and local tax laws associated with business operations, structuring, and personal financial transactions.
 He both defends clients in tax controversies with state and local tax agencies, and helps clients structure business operations in a manner to minimize, defer, or eliminate taxes to benefit the bottom line.
 He has specific experience with constitutional limitations on state taxation, corporate income and business activity taxes, sales taxes, property taxes, and other excise taxes, such as state and federal motor fuel taxes.

 In addition, Frank also serves as a lobbyist for clients on state and local issues, including drafting legislation, testifying before legislative committees, and developing advocacy strategies for clients and industry groups.

-Frank served as Tax Policy Director for the New Mexico Taxation & Revenue Department (TRD), where he was responsible for overseeing the agency’s legislative agenda, bill drafting, private letter rulings, regulations, bulletins, and tax research and statistical analysis and for collaborating with the governor and the New Mexico Legislature on issues of tax policy, legislation, and tax reform.
+Frank served as Tax Policy Director for the New Mexico Taxation & Revenue Department (TRD), where he was responsible for overseeing the agency’s legislative agenda, bill drafting, private letter rulings, regulations, bulletins, and tax research and statistical analysis and for collaborating with the Governor and the New Mexico Legislature on issues of tax policy, legislation, and tax reform.
 Former New Mexico Governor Susana Martinez appointed him to this position less than one year after he joined the TRD’s Legal Services Bureau.

-Prior to entering private practice, Frank spent a decade working in the nonprofit sector, doing social service work on Indian Reservations throughout the American West.
+Prior to entering private practice, Frank spent a decade working in the nonprofit sector, doing social service work on Indian reservations throughout the American West.

 • Successfully co-represented a client on an Arizona Department of Revenue corporate income tax assessment that exceeded $30 million and that involved constitutional claims and sales factor calculation issues.